 At the same time, resource-rich developing countries will likely be more reluctant to sign on to an international agreement on natural resource management.
 This group of countries, which includes countries such as Zambia, Venezuela, Laos, Indonesia and Peru, is concerned that global commitments to reduce material resources would reduce trade in primary raw materials.
 Indeed, a transition towards a circular economy implies, ceteris paribus, a reduced need for primary raw materials.
 This could have serious implications for commodity-dependent low and middle-income countries, where resource revenues have been a key driver of economic growth.
-For example, it has been estimated that at least 10 percent of low-income countries' GDP comes from natural resource rents.
-Thus, an international agreement that seeks to reach sustainable levels of resource use is expected to effect growth prospects of resource-dependent developing countries.
+For example, it has been estimated that at least 10 percent of low-income countries' GDP comes from natural resource use is expected to effect growth prospects of resource-dependent developing countries.